ILLIXR/ILLIXR/docs/using_cameras.md

 2. **Get ZED's calibration parameters**

-    Both OpenVINS and Kimera have a decent calirbation parameters for ZED.
+    Both OpenVINS have a decent calirbation parameters for ZED.
 But if you wish to add your own:

         /usr/local/zed/tools/ZED_Calibration